 To learn more about your options or how our law firm can help call (713) 909-7323 or contact us online to schedule a consultation.
 Our firm represents both minority shareholders who believe they are victims of shareholder oppression and shareholders who have been accused of shareholder oppression.

 In the absence of a common law cause of action for shareholder oppression brought about by Ritchie v.
 Rupe, many felt a significant blow had been dealt to the rights of minority shareholders.
-However, Texas Supreme Court Justices did note that even without an oppression claim, minority shareholders may still have options and adequate remedies to hold majority shareholders accountable for oppressive conduct.
+However, minority shareholders may still have options and adequate remedies to hold majority shareholders accountable for oppressive conduct.

-For example, the same conduct that can contribute to oppression claims may also provide the basis for other causes of action:
+For example, the same conduct that can contribute to oppression claims may also provide the basis for other causes of action - including:

 Even if you or your business is not experiencing shareholder oppression, our Houston business law firm can advise you on rights and protections in shareholder agreements and other governing documents that can help mitigate future potential areas of conflict.